Interlibrary Loan (ILL) - UMA Library Portal

 Interlibrary Loan (ILL)

-What is interlibrary loan?
 Interlibrary loan (or "ILL") is a service UMA provides that allows you to borrow books, articles, and other materials from other libraries across the state and country if UMA doesn't have what you're looking for.
+We are only able to fulfill requests that do not have an associated fee or cost.

-- First time users must create an ILL account in OCLC, UMA’s ILL service.
+- First time users must create an OCLC account.

 - Next, users must fill out the request form in the “Request Articles & Books” tab accurately and completely.